mahdimzh/Beacon-Calgary-app/README.md

 # 📍 Beacon Calgary

-Beacon Calgary is a community-driven interactive web application that maps and displays vital resources across Calgary, including shelters, food banks, healthcare services, mental health support, legal aid, and more.
+Beacon Calgary is a community-focused web application designed to support individuals and families experiencing homelessness in Calgary.

-The app includes an AI chatbot, Beacon Bot, to help users find the right support.
+It brings together vital local services—emergency shelters, food banks, health clinics, mental health support, legal aid, and employment resources—into a single, easy-to-use platform.
+With an interactive city map and categorized filters, users can quickly find nearby services that match their needs.

+Whether someone is seeking a warm place to stay, a meal, mental health support, or legal guidance, Beacon Calgary empowers them with accurate, location-based information and up-to-date service availability.

+The app also features Beacon Bot, an AI-powered assistant that provides friendly, respectful, and non-judgmental guidance.
+Beacon Bot can answer questions, explain service options, and help users navigate difficult situations—especially for those who may feel overwhelmed or unsure where to begin.

 ## 🚀 Features